vineelko/patina/docs/src/dev/testing/unit.md

 }
 ```

-Since this conditionally compiled module is a sub-module of the module you are writing, it has
+Since this conditionally compiled module is a sub-module of the module you are writing, it has access to all
-access to all private data in the module, allowing you to test public and private functions,
-modules, state, etc.
+private data in the module, allowing you to test public and private functions, modules, state, etc.

 ## Unit Testing and UEFI

-Due to the nature of UEFI, there tend to be a large amount of statics that exist for the lifetime
+Due to the nature of UEFI, there tend to be a large number of statics that exist for the lifetime of execution
-of the execution (such as the GCD in the DXE_CORE).
-This can make unit testing somewhat complex as
+(such as the GCD in the Patina DXE Core).
+This can make unit testing complex, as unit tests run in parallel, but
-unit tests run in parallel, but if there exists some global static, it will be touched and
-manipulated by multiple tests, which can lead to dead locks or the static data in a state that the
+if there exists some global static, it will be touched and manipulated by multiple tests, which can lead to
-current test is not expecting.
-You can chose to follow any pattern to combat this, but the most
+deadlocks or the static data being in a state that the current test is not expecting.
+You can choose any pattern
-common we use is to create a global test lock.
+to combat this, but the most common is to create a global test lock.

 ## Global Test Lock

-The easiest way we have found to control test execution to allow parallel execution for tests that
+The easiest way to control test execution—allowing parallel execution for tests that do not require global state,
-do not require global state, while forcing all other tests that do to run one-by-one is to create
-a global state lock.
-The flow is that that the global state lock is acquired, global state is
+while forcing all others to run one-by-one—is to create a global state lock.
+The flow is: acquire the global state
-reset, then the test is run.
-It is ultimately up to the test writer to reset the state for the
+lock, reset global state, then run the test.
+It is up to the test writer to reset the state for the test.
+Here is
-test.
-Here is a typical example that is used in the DXE Core itself:
+a typical example used in the Patina DXE Core:

 ```rust
 mod test_support {